Neuro-Visual Training for Brain Injury

 Vision training helps keep Andersen's eyes on the prize

-In an effort to take his game to the next level, Frederik Andersen has embraced the type of vision training used by baseball hitters.
+During his time with the Toronto Maple Leafs, Frederik Andersen embraced the type of vision training used by baseball hitters, in an effort to take his game to the next level,.
 "We wanted to really make sure he was seeing things clearly," explained high-performance coach Scot Prohaska, "and so he could stop that shot once and not do a crazy, athletic move to stop the second shot, because he already saw where it was going to land and stuff like that."

 Reported child head injuries from football, soccer and hockey have increased 40% in the past decade